Aenza

-Graña y Montero (BVL: GRAMONC1) is a company based in Latin America.
+Aenza (BVL: AENZAC1) is a company based in Latin America.
 It originated as a real estate and construction company, now the oldest and largest in Peru.
 Its many business interests include the construction of buildings and infrastructure, the energy and mining industries, and sanitation and highway services.
-In November 2020 changed its name to AENZA.

-Graña y Montero was listed on the S&P/BVL Peru General Index (formerly IGBVL), the main index of Lima Stock Exchange.
+It was founded in 1933, and in 1949 changed its name to Graña y Montero.
+Due to severe corruption scandals, the company changed its name to Aenza in November 2020.

 History

 The first Gramovel contract was the construction of a private residence before the population of Lima reached half a million people.

 When Gramovel merged with Moris y Montero to become Graña & Montero they had already made their first overseas contract.
 In that year, they decided to construct the city of Talara.
 In 1983, Graña & Montero met its first 50 years and started a new stage.
 Graña & Montero has a constantly growing participation in major projects in the country.
 In 2013 the company was listed on the New York Stock Exchange.